Canon D30 vs Leica M10

 The side-by-side display below illustrates the physical size and weight of the Canon D30 and the Leica M10.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably smaller (31 percent) than the Canon D30.
-Moreover, the M10 is markedly lighter (12 percent) than the Canon D30.
-In this context, it is worth noting that neither the Canon D30 nor the M10 are weather-sealed.
+Moreover, the M10 is markedly lighter (12 percent) than the D30.
+It is noteworthy in this context that the M10 is splash and dust-proof, while the D30 does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.